Ivybridge Community College: Curriculum

 The college curriculum follows the national curriculum of England and Wales and offers French and Spanish for a compulsory modern foreign language.
-Year 8 students in upper classes study a second language as well.
-Students choose 4 GCSE subjects, alongside Maths, English, Science, General Studies and Physical Education, which are compulsory.
+Year 7-9 students in upper classes study a second language as well.
+Students choose 4 GCSE subjects, alongside Maths, English, Science, General Studies and, which are compulsory.
 (Note that General Studies is not a GCSE but is taught for PSHE purposes.
 Science is taught for six hours a week compared to 3 each for maths and English (KS3).
-For KS4, students have 5 hours of English, 4 hours of maths and either 4 or 6 hours of science per week.
+For KS4, students have 5 hours of English, 4 hours of maths and either 4 or 7 hours of science per week.
 Higher standard science students do Science and Additional Science and lower standard science students study the more vocational Science and Applied Science.
 The school has a sixth form for students to take AS and A levels and BTEC National Diplomas.
 The start of the school year in 2009 was the first year where some sixth formers studied International Baccalaureate diplomas alongside those choosing to do A levels.
 This follows the move to the IB by many Plymouth, Exeter and other Devon schools.